 This brewing method, the most popular one in North America, has several advantages.
 It’s the easiest way to make a pot of coffee for a crowd, you can program it to start making your morning coffee before you get up, and cleanup is easy.

-Brew the coffee according to the manufacturer’s directions.
-It’s best not to leave the pot on the heating element where the coffee can start to taste scorched: if you want to keep it hot, use a thermos flask.
-There are many great options available in the market and we have made a list of Best Drip Coffee Makers to choose from.
-Have a glance if you are interested in this type of method.
+Brew the coffee according to the manual.
+It’s best not to leave the pot on the heating element where the coffee can start to taste scorched: if you want to keep it hot, use a thermos flask instead.
+There are many great options available in the market and we have picked the best coffee makers among them.
+You can read about those here.

 Pour Over Brewing

-You or one of your college roommates probably used this method at some point.
+You or one of your college roommates probably used this Pour over coffee brewer at some point.
 What could be simpler (or cheaper) than just buying a cone that sits on top of your cup, throwing in a paper filter and adding ground coffee and boiling water?
 So it might surprise you that this is one of the most popular brewing methods among serious coffee mavens.

 It’s all in the technique.
 Grind your fresh roasted beans medium-fine and use about 2 tablespoons per 6 ounces of water.
 Boil your water and wait 30 seconds before pouring to get the right temperature.
 Pour just enough water to wet the grounds and allow them to “bloom” for 30 seconds, giving the carbon dioxide time to dissipate.
 Slowly and steadily pour the rest of the water into the cone and allow it to drip through into your cup or carafe.

-For this method you will need, a Clever Drip Brewer, 20gm grounded coffee (Medium Coarse), 4 Filter Papers and 300ml of water.
+For this method you will need, a Clever Drip Brewer, 20 gm ground coffee (Medium Coarse), 4 Filter Papers and 300 ml of water.
 Now, pre-heat the Dripper by passing warm water.
 Place filter papers and put the grounded coffee in it.
 Pour the warm water evenly all over the coffee and take a break for 1 minute.
 After that, submerge the floating grounds and stir a little.
 Now wait for 1.30 minutes more and your coffee is ready.
 Place the brewer above he serving cup and the stopper will open.
 Enjoy your coffee!

 The most important factor is getting the grind right.
 You want the grind to be quite coarse for French press coffee – if your coffee grinder has a “French press” setting, you’ll see that it’s the coarsest setting, or close to it.
 You’ll need about 2 tablespoons of ground coffee for each 8-ounce cup, a measurement you can adjust according to your own taste.